-- Continued work with all utilities on review of overhead utility line relocations based on the current design. - Continued individual coordination with utility companies on relocation plans and schedule for incorporation with Master Program Schedule. - Began coordination work with communications utilities on review of relocation design. - Continued to work with Verizon on relocation of aerial fiber.
-Relocation for the corridor is scheduled to be completed by the end of 2018. - Continued to work on relocation design review for PG&E and coordinate with PG&E on permitting and work planning. - Continued PG&E relocations in Segments 2 and 4. - Continued to perform verifications for relocated PG&E facilities and identified deficiencies for correction. - Performed corrections to identified deficiencies in relocations. - Held monthly utility coordination meeting to discuss overall status and areas of potential concern from the utilities. - Held Roadway Worker Protection training for utility workers.
+- Continued work with all utilities on review of overhead utility line relocations based on the current design. - Continued individual coordination with utility companies on relocation plans and schedule for incorporation with Master Program Schedule. - Continued coordination work with communications utilities on review of relocation design. - Continued to work with Verizon on relocation of aerial fiber.
+Relocation for the corridor is scheduled to be completed by the end of 2018. - Continued to work on relocation design review for PG&E and coordinate with PG&E on permitting and work planning. - Continued PG&E relocations in Segments 2 and 4. - Continued to perform verifications for relocated PG&E facilities. - Continued corrections to identified deficiencies in PG&E relocations. - Held monthly utility coordination meeting to discuss overall status and areas of potential concern from the utilities.